Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrPolicy** cmdlet gets the list of configured Azure Site Recovery protection policies or a specific protection policy by name.
+The **Get-AzureRmRecoveryServicesAsrPolicy** cmdlet gets the list of configured Azure Site Recovery replication policies or a specific replication policy by name.

 ## EXAMPLES